 Do Sprinkles Expire?

-Sprinkles typically come with a shelf life of 6 to 18 months and easily retain quality for an extra couple of months, if not years.
-It all depends on the ingredients and how you store them.
+Sprinkles have a shelf of 6 to 18 months that’s noted on the label.
+But if you store them in a cool and dry place, they typically retain quality for an extra couple of months, if not longer.
+It all depends on the brand, ingredients used, and how you store them.

-The differences in recommended storage time between manufacturers are quite stark.
+As you can tell, the differences in recommended storage time can be quite stark.

-My guess is that’s caused by how various sprinkles are made, that is the ingredients used.
+I guess that it’s caused by the ingredients used.
 Some have more preservatives than others, and that’s why they are supposed to keep quality for much longer than their fairly preservative-free counterparts.
+Others may contain a bit more fat (food dye, flavoring, thickeners, and the like) that’s likely to go rancid at some point.